 Few know that the internet was actually started as a government project.
-It was created by the department of defense as a way of protecting our governments infrastructure by decentralizing the computing power to many computers rather than one.
+It was created by the department of defense as a way of protecting our government’s infrastructure by decentralizing the computing power to many computers rather than one.
 But there is no question that the government has benefited from the move toward electronic records.

 Over the last decade, the government has made great strides in putting virtually all of our public records into electronic data bases.
 While not all of them can be accessed freely due to privacy issues, many of them can be searched by citizens which has introduced an era of open access to public documents that was unimaginable before.

 - Marriage records

 - Birth records

 - Death records

 - Sex offender records

 - Court records

 - Bankruptcy records

 - Missing persons records

-* Census records
+- Census records

 - Credit information

 These extensive databases provide a tremendous resource to the public for a large variety of information needs.
 For a business, it speeds up the process of validating information about a potential employees.
-Before we had online access, just confirming that a prospective employee is a legal resident, that his or her background information check out and to confirm that they dont have a criminal record took an excessive amount of time and effort.
-It was so cumbersome that most employers didnt take those steps which could easily lead to an employment mistake.
+Before we had online access, just confirming that a prospective employee is a legal resident, that his or her background information check out and to confirm that they don’t have a criminal record took an excessive amount of time and effort.
+It was so cumbersome that most employers didn’t take those steps which could easily lead to an employment mistake.

 The government record that has gotten the most public attention of late is the National Sex Offender Registry.
-Because sex offenders live under restrictions as to where they can live, work and socialize even after they have served prison time, many people watch these records closely to assure that they dont expose their children to risks if a sex offender were allowed to move into their neighborhood or into an apartment complex near the school.
+Because sex offenders live under restrictions as to where they can live, work and socialize even after they have served prison time, many people watch these records closely to assure that they don’t expose their children to risks if a sex offender were allowed to move into their neighborhood or into an apartment complex near the school.

-The balance of the publics right to safety and the individuals right to privacy come into direct conflict with the public release of this kind of information that is on file with government records.
+The balance of the public’s right to safety and the individual’s right to privacy come into direct conflict with the public release of this kind of information that is on file with government records.
 While it will take some wise leadership for us to sort that one out, the availability of this much detailed data does make it possible for the public to stay better informed.